 Students: East Asian Language courses are open to all registered Harvard students.
 If you are not a Harvard student, check with your university for cross-registration options, or contact the Harvard Division of Continuing Education for East Asian Languages courses offered by their division.
 No auditors allowed in any East Asian Language course.
 East Asian Language courses may not be taken pass/fail or SAT/UNSAT.

-Language Citations: Students wishing to receive a Language Citation in an East Asian Language may click on the link in the menu to the left, but should also refer to the Handbook for Students for more information.
+Language Citations: Students wishing to receive a Language Citation in an East Asian Language may view our page for information, but should also refer to the Handbook for Students for full details.

-Independent Language Tutorials: Some East Asian languages not normally offered by the department (i.e. Taiwanese and Cantonese) may be offered as independent language tutorials if approved by the Director of the language program and the Office of Undergraduate Education.
-Students must submit a petition well in advance of the desired term of study to Carolyn Choong, Language Coordinator.
+Independent Language Tutorials: Some East Asian languages not normally offered by the department (e.g. Taiwanese and Cantonese) may be offered as independent language tutorials if approved by the Director of the language program and the Office of Undergraduate Education.
+Students must submit a petition well in advance of the desired term of study to the Language Coordinator, Rebecca Mahoney.
 A rule of thumb would be by the start of midterms the previous semester.
 In the petition, students must demonstrate a strong academic need to take the language and explain how the language study would fit into their overall academic plan.
 Career and heritage interest in studying the language is not sufficient for approval.

 Teaching Positions: Openings will be posted here as they become available.
 We accept applications for open positions by the deadline listed in the position posting.

-Please note that Tibetan is taught in the Department of South Asian Studies.
+Please note that Tibetan language is taught in the Department of South Asian Studies.

 See also: Language Resource Center